 Strong Resilient NYC

-The New York City Department of Education (NYCDOE) is thrilled to bring the DESSA, a strength-based social and emotional learning screener, and the Urban Assembly Resilient Scholars Portal, a guided intervention program, to support all students in the 2021-22 school year.
+The New York City Department of Education (NYCDOE) has utilized the DESSA, a strength-based social and emotional learning screener, and the Urban Assembly Resilient Scholars Portal, a guided intervention program, to support all students since 2021.

 As part of a district-wide focus on social and emotional needs, we are prioritizing the support of student wellness across the city.
-To do this we are implementing the DESSA, and giving educators access to Urban Assembly's Resilient Scholars Portal for guided intervention supports.
+To do this, we implemented the DESSA, and gave educators access to Urban Assembly's Resilient Scholars Portal for guided intervention supports.

-With the data from the screener, we will help our students develop these essential skills by using targeted, highly responsive support to each individual student.
+With the data from the screener, our students develop these essential skills by using targeted, highly responsive support to each individual student.

-We will build on students' strengths while identifying skills to further develop.
+We are building on students' strengths while identifying skills to further develop.